Argument leads to Forest Park man's death

-FOREST PARK — An argument has led to the death of a Forest Park man.
+FOREST PARK — An argument led to the death of a Forest Park man last week.

 Clayton County police said Brown fled the scene following the attack.
 She was later arrested on Oct.
 10 by the Clayton County Sheriff’s Office Fugitive Unit.